Putin foe Navalny defiant as trial opens in Russia

 KIROV, Russia Protest leader Alexei Navalny accused Russian authorities of fabricating charges against him at the start of a trial on Wednesday that he says is intended to crush opposition to Vladimir Putin.

-Navalny could face 10 years in jail if convicted of stealing 16 million roubles (334,360 pounds) from a timber firm in Kirov that he was advising in 2009 while working for the liberal regional governor.
+Navalny could face 10 years in jail if convicted of stealing 16 million roubles ($510,000) from a timber firm in Kirov that he was advising in 2009 while working for the liberal regional governor.

 The most prominent opposition leader to be tried in post-Soviet Russia, Navalny has suggested Putin ordered the trial to sideline him as a potential presidential rival.